nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ### 3.2.6 Parameter Connections

-There are two parameter connections, a `PrmGet` connection for reading parameters during software initialization and a `PrmSet` for updating parameters in the component managing parameter values.
+There are two parameter connections, a `PrmGet` connection for reading parameters during software initialization and a `PrmSet` for updating parameters in the component that manages parameter values.
 F' has a basic parameter storage component `prmDb` that stores parameters in files.
 Upon bootup, they are read from a file specified in the constructor and stored in memory.
 Subsequent to this, components request their parameters via the `PrmGet` connection.
 If they are updated by command, they can be saved to storage by issuing a command to call the `PrmSet` with the new value and issuing the `PRM_SAVE_FILE` command.

 `Ref/MathSender/MathSenderComponentAi.xml`, line 883: